CAG1001 : Beginners' Greek in Action 1

 •Introducing the basic structures and vocabulary of the Greek language;

 •Training students to relate an English translation to its original Greek text;

 •Training students in the application of language skills to literary analysis of texts

 •Training students to appreciate significant differences between a translation and its original text.

 Outline Of Syllabus

-The module also provides the opportunity to put these skills into practice by introducing students to a gradated series of Greek historical and literary texts (starting with simple inscriptions and working upwards), in most cases studied alongside a published translation.
-Students will be asked to match up elements of the Greek with their English equivalents (and vice versa), and to comment on aspects of meaning and style apparent in the Greek text but not (or not to the same extent) in the translation, to render English sentences into Greek, to memorise very short passages from Greek authors, or to translate unseen passages into English.
+The module also provides the opportunity to put these skills into practice by introducing students to a gradated series of Greek historical and literary texts (starting with simple inscriptions and working upwards), sometimes studied alongside a published translation.
+Students may be asked to match up elements of the Greek with their English equivalents (and vice versa), to comment on aspects of meaning and style apparent in the Greek text but not (or not to the same extent) in the translation, to render English sentences into Greek, to memorise very short passages from Greek authors, or to translate unseen passages into English.

 There are 4 classes every week.
-Three of these will mostly be dedicated to basic linguistic training and practice; the fourth to the study of Greek texts with their translations, as outlined above.
-Students will be expected to complete regular homework exercises, including preparation of passages for the “text plus translation” sessions at which the class usually divide into groups to work on analysis of the Greek passages in question.
+Three of these will mostly be dedicated to basic linguistic training and practice; the fourth to the application of what has been learned, as outlined above.
+Students will be expected to complete regular homework exercises.

 |Guided Independent Study||Assessment preparation and completion||73||1:00||73:00||47.5% of guided independent study|